What to consider before purchasing your new pair of hearing aids?

 Can hearing aids restore hearing to 100%?

-No. There is no hearing aid that can restore your natural hearing.
+No. No hearing aid can restore your natural hearing.
 Hearing aids are your best option to help manage your hearing loss.
-They can be fine and tuned to sound as naturally as possible for your type and level of hearing loss, but they cannot restore your hearing.
+They can be fine-tuned to sound as naturally as possible for your type and level of hearing loss, but they cannot restore your hearing.

 Can hearing aids delay dementia?

-It is now proven that hearing aids in fact can delay dementia and memory loss associated with hearing loss.
-When you start missing words and phrases in a conversation your cognitive power will be working much harder to fill the gap.
-Gradually over an extended time your brain will be accessing less and less the libraries of vocabulary and memories and experience when in a conversation.
+It is now proven that hearing aids, in fact, can delay dementia and memory loss associated with hearing loss.
+When you start missing words and phrases in a conversation, your cognitive power will be working much harder to fill the gap.
+Gradually over an extended time, your brain will be accessing less and less the libraries of vocabulary, memories and experience when in a conversation.
 Your brain feels tired of being in a conversation.
 You may excuse social gatherings simply because you may feel embarrassed about asking people to repeat themselves.
 It is a downward spiral.

 How many years does a hearing aid last?

-Hearing aids can easily last 7 to 9 years.
-Premium hearing aids are mostly rated at IP68 and they are quite resilient to shock, moisture/water and dust.
-I have seen a pair of Oticon custom hearing aids that last for 11 years and are still working fine.
+In my experience, the hearing aids can easily last 7 to 10 years.
+Premium hearing aids are mostly rated at IP68, and they are quite resilient to shock, moisture/water and dust.
+I have seen a pair of Oticon custom hearing aids that last for 12 years and are still working fine.
 Nevertheless, my advice is to make sure you buy insurance for your hearing aids so you safeguard against loss and accidental damage.
 See options for insuring your hearing aids.

 Are hearing aids free for pensioners UK?

-If you are looking for free hearing aids your best bet is to contact your GP.
+If you are looking for free hearing aids, your best bet is to contact your GP.
 They will be able to put you in touch with the closest centre that can provide you with a hearing test and a pair of free hearing aids.
 The waiting list for such a service is wildly different from one NHS trust to another.
-See our collection of the best NHS+ hearing aids in 2023 here.
+If you have a tight budget for hearing aids, then please see our collection of the best and most affordable hearing aids here.

 Are warranty and aftercare important in buying hearing aids?